-Courtesy of Scoot Airlines, we recently tested whether its Sydney-Athens services offered a viable gateway to Europe – especially for senior travellers.
+Courtesy of Scoot Airlines, we recently tested whether its Sydney-Athens services were age-friendly and offered a viable gateway to Europe.

 Scoot opened its doors and allowed us to frankly and objectively experience the service – and report our findings.